oracle-livelabs/apex/book-club-lab/10-implementing-ratings/implementing-ratings-and-reviews.md

 - Implement a Rate Book button that opens the new form page created in the last lab.
 - Create a cards region on the Book Details page to display book reviews.
 - Implement card actions to enable users to edit or delete their post.
-- Create additional users to test out the new functionality.

 ### Prerequisites
 - Completion of workshop through Lab 9